Samuel Simpson Sharpe

 From 1916 until his death, he served as a Member of Parliament while on active duty with the Canadian Expeditionary Force.
-Along with George Harold Baker, he is one of only two sitting Canadian MPs to die on military service.
+Along with George Harold Baker, he was one of only two sitting Canadian MPs to die on military service.

 Early life

 He was born in Zephyr, Ontario, the son of George Sharpe, a native of England, and Mary Ann Simpson, a native of Ireland.
 Sharpe was educated in Uxbridge, at the University of Toronto and Osgoode Hall, graduating in 1895.
 In 1903, he married Mabel E. Crosby, a granddaughter of Joseph Gould.
 Sharpe practised law in Uxbridge and was town solicitor for 10 years.

 Prior to the First World War, Sharpe served as a member of the 34th Ontario Regiment, joining at age sixteen and eventually achieving the rank of Major.

-His brother William Henry Sharpe served in the House of Commons and Senate.
+His brother William Henry Sharpe served in both the House of Commons of Canada and the Senate of Canada.

 Political career

 Sharpe was elected as the Member of Parliament for Ontario North in the 1908 federal election, representing the Conservative Party.
 He was re-elected in 1911.
 After the 1911 election, Prime Minister Robert Borden considered Sharpe for the position of Minister of Militia and Defence, before deciding on Sam Hughes.
 Sharpe later clashed with Hughes in Parliament over militia policy and the Minister's abrasive personal style.

 During the 1917 election, Sharpe ran for the Unionist Party.
 He was elected in absentia, as he was at the time serving overseas with the Canadian Expeditionary Force.